smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.4/index.md

 Once the permissions are granted the Router Service will open the Bluetooth connection.

-If the user then revokes these permissions, the Android operating system will kill Application running the Router Service and the Router Service process and none of the services callbacks will be called.
-Even though the Router Service has been killed the apps will still appear on the HMI.
+If the user then revokes these permissions, the Android operating system will kill the application running the Router Service and the Router Service process, and none of the service's callbacks will be called.
+Even though the Router Service has been killed, the HMI will still show the previously connected apps.

 Unplugging the USB cable will remove the apps from the HMI.